SoumyaSagnik/Interview-Questions/Potential Questions/React/readme.md

 | Props are immutable                     | State can be changed                                   |
 | Props get passed to the child component | State is managed within the component                  |
 | Props are like function parameters      | State is like a variable declared in the function body |

+---

+3. What are reducers in redux?

+- Reducers are functions that are responsible for updating the state of your application in response to actions that have been dispatched.
+A reducer function takes in two arguments: the current state and an action object.

+- Reducers in redux toolkit use thhe `slice reducer` pattern, which means that each slice of state has its own separate reducer function.
+This makes it easier to manage large and complex state trees, as each slice can be updated independently.

+---